dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/tailspin-spyworks/tailspin-spyworks-part-4.md

 Note that we are not choosing the name ShoppingCart.aspx.

 Our database contains a table named "ShoppingCart".
 When we generated an Entity Data Model a class was created for each table in the database.
 Therefore, the Entity Data Model generated an Entity Class named "ShoppingCart".
-We could edit the model so that we could use that name for our shopping cart implementation or extend it for our needs, but we will opt instead to simply slect a name that will avoid the conflict.
+We could edit the model so that we could use that name for our shopping cart implementation or extend it for our needs, but we will opt instead to simply select a name that will avoid the conflict.

 It's also worth noting that we will be creating a simple shopping cart and embedding the shopping cart logic with the shopping cart display.
 We might also choose to implement our shopping cart in a completely separate Business Layer.